-Refer to course web site and details of assignments posted on the web site.
-See also the Course Orientation Handout posted on the course web site.
+Refer to course web site and details of assignments posted on the course eClass web site.

 Grades submitted by an instructor are subject to review by the teaching unit in which the course is offered and by the Faculty Council or Faculty Committee on Academic Policy and Planning.
 Final course grades may be adjusted to conform to program or Faculty grades distribution profiles.
 Normally, grades appear on grade reports and transcripts as soon as they are submitted to the Registrar's Office.